 youth trips and pilgrimages--read about what our young people are doing here

 Want to help?

 There are outreach and volunteer opportunities in the summer, as well.
 Please contact Deb Lawrence in the parish office to learn more.

 One very easy way to support outreach efforts during the summer is to make sure you help us keep the food pantry shelves full.
 Summer is rough on those who suffer from food insecurity, and churches struggle to keep up with the demand because many parishioners who donate food are away on vacation.

 The Farmers Market @ St. Stephen's is always in need of volunteers.
-Please be in touch with Gene LeCouteur about when, where, and how.
+Please be in touch with Moriah Karn about when, where, and how.